Friday, August 27, 2010

 Big Events--What's the Return on Investment?

-I just finished re-reading Bo's Cafe this week and was again struck by how important life-on-life relationships are to transformation (for individuals and communities).
+I just finished re-reading Bo's Cafe this week and was struck again by how important life-on-life relationships are to transformation (for individuals and communities).
 This led to a tweet: "Although Jesus would speak to the crowds, He focused on only a few.
 It is an illusion to believe that we can influence a crowd deeply."
 (You cannot make disciples in the context of a large gathering.
 You cannot train a crowd!
 Discipleship takes place only in the context of one-on-one or one-on-few or few-on-few).

 "The reason most congregations fail to routinely produce children of light is distraction.
 While majoring on minors, they become distracted by things the New Testament says nothing about.
 They devote most of their thought and effort to sermons, Sunday school, style of music, denominations, camps or board meetings.
 Those matters are not primary and will take care of themselves when what is primary is appropriately cared for.
 Such matters are 'vessels' but are mistaken for the 'treasure.'" (p.
 162)